lqdchrm/ggj2017trier_patoro/README.md

-# WaveTracer by PaToRo @ GlobalGameJam 2017 Trier
+# WaveTracer by RoToPa @ GlobalGameJam 2017 Trier

 ## Gameplay
 You and up to 4 friends control colorful squishy blobs though a **wavey** corridor and try to push each other around.